EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 After completing the [steps for putting all boards to sleep](#steps-for-putting-all-boards-to-sleep), SAMD51 boards finish their bedtime routine with these steps:

-- Detach any USB devices (ie, the built-in USB drivers for communication with a PC)
+- Detach any USB devices (i.e., the built-in USB drivers for communication with a PC)
   - This is skipped if the TinyUSB library is called for some reason.
 - Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
 - Configure GCLK7 to be disconnected from an oscillator source.